RLaroca/CSS/README.md

 # CSS
-## For New and coll thiongs about it
+## For New and coll things about it
 - Animation
 - Pesrpective
 - 3D